MH-DX/portier-cli/README.md

 ## Secure, (don’t) trust us.

-Portier uses a TLS to secure your connections.
+Portier uses TLS to secure your connections.
 And there’s no need to trust us: Portier-cli encrypts connections end to end (under development).
 Your data remains private.

 ## Low-latency, high throughput servers.